rggasoto/Udacity-P4/README.md

         return binary_output
 ```
 The result is seen in the second row of the next image, where the last column is the resulting combination of both finters done with the code `dir[((mag_binary >= 1) & (dir_binary >= 1))]=1`

 ![alt text][pipeline1]

-The results for gradient and magnitude filters are then merged together (first row of image 4).
+The results for gradient and magnitude filters are then merged together (first row of image).

 #####Saturation Filter
 In order to improve robustness, an additional filter of Saturation threshold is done over the image, as defined in function `sat_threshold` of class `imgUtils`: